GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	| 	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr|	1.
 This field is required where applicable.
 If no value is provided, then service throws an error <br><br>2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br> 3.
-If a space is given along with numbers in this field, then service throws an error<br><br> 4.
 If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error |	1.
 Solicitation Number is required<br><br> 2.
 Notice not found<br><br> 3.
-Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces<br><br> 4.
 Multiple notices found.
-Please input more details ntype|	If an invalid ntype is provided, then service throws an error |  1.
-NTYPE value provided is not valid nonfbo_solbr 	|	1.
+Please input more details ntype|	1.
+If an invalid ntype is provided, then service throws an error |  1.
+Invalid NTYPE value provided nonfbo_solbr 	|	1.
 If both solnbr and nonfbo_solbr are provided, then the service throws an error<br><br> 2.
 If only nonfbo_solbr is provided, then the service throws an error| 1.
-Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	addAuthoizedParty service is deprecated for Non-FBO Solicitations vendor|		1.
+Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	addAuthorizedParty service is deprecated for Non-FBO Solicitations vendor|		1.
 If all the elements in the Vendor Data complex definition are not provided, then the system throws an error<br><br> 2.
 If no match is found in the system for the vendor data provided, then the system throws an error<br> 3.
-If the vendor is already added as an authorized party on the notice, then the system throws an error.|	1.
+If the vendor is already added as an authorized party on the notice, then the system throws an error|	1.
 This method requires all fields from complex type VendorData to find a match in the system; if vendor data not fully provided this error will be thrown<br><br> 2.
 No contact match on vendor data provided <br> 3.
 Duplicate request.
 Vendor is already added as an authorized party on the notice

 #### rejectExplicitAccessRequestByID